edubart/minicoro/README.md

 # Updates

+- **15-Nov-2022**: Introduce `MCO_USE_VMEM_ALLOCATOR` option for allocating thousands of coroutines with low memory footprint, this include breaking changes in the allocator API.
+- **7-Jan-2023**: Fix 128-bit XMM registers not being fully saved on Windows.
 - **08-Jun-2022**: Minicoro has been awarded by the [Icculus Microgrant 2021](https://icculus.org/microgrant/), thanks @icculus for supporting open source work.
 - **26-Jan-2022**: Added support for WebAssembly outside the WebBrowser using Binaryen asyncify pass.
 - **01-Sep-2021**: Added support for DOSBox (MS-DOS Emulator).